Double wishbone suspension: Short long arms suspension

-A short long arms suspension (SLA) is also known as an unequal length double wishbone suspension.
-The upper arm is typically an A-arm, and is shorter than the lower link, which is an A-arm or an L-arm, or sometimes a pair of tension/compression arms.
-In the latter case the suspension can be called a multi-link, or dual ball joint suspension.
+A short long arms suspension (SLA) is also known as an unequal-length double wishbone suspension.
+The upper arm is typically an A-arm and is shorter than the lower link, which is an A-arm or an L-arm, or sometimes a pair of tension/compression arms.
+In the latter case, the suspension can be called a multi-link, or dual-ball joint suspension.

 The four-bar linkage mechanism formed by the unequal arm lengths causes a change in the camber of the vehicle as it rolls, which helps to keep the contact patch square on the ground, increasing the ultimate cornering capacity of the vehicle.
-It also reduces the wear of the outer edge of the tire.
+It also reduces the wear on the outer edge of the tire.

 SLAs can be classified as short spindle, in which the upper ball joint on the spindle is inside the wheel, or long spindle, in which the spindle tucks around the tire and the upper ball joint sits above the tire.

 Drawbacks

 Short spindle SLAs tend to require stiffer bushings at the body, as the braking and cornering forces are higher.
-Also they tend to have poorer kingpin geometry, due to the difficulty of packaging the upper ball joint and the brakes inside the wheel.
+Also, they tend to have poorer kingpin geometry, due to the difficulty of packaging the upper ball joint and the brakes inside the wheel.

-Long spindle SLAs tend to have better kingpin geometry, but the proximity of the spindle to the tyre restricts fitting oversized tyres, or snowchains.
-The location of the upper balljoint may have styling implications in the design of the sheetmetal above it.
+Long spindle SLAs tend to have better kingpin geometry, but the proximity of the spindle to the tire restricts fitting oversized tires or snow chains.
+The location of the upper balljoint may have styling implications in the design of the sheet metal above it.

 SLAs require some care when setting up their bump steer characteristic, as it is easy to end up with excessive, or curved, bump steer curves.

 History

 The double wishbone suspension was introduced in the 1930s.
 French car maker Citroën began using it in their 1934 Rosalie and Traction Avant models.
-Packard Motor Car Company of Detroit, Michigan, used it on the Packard One-Twenty from 1935, and advertised it as a safety feature.
-During that time MacPherson strut was still in the area of aviation technology and was derived from aircraft landing mechanism.
-Later on, until 1951, Ford Company decided to use the MacPherson strut on small production cars, the English Ford Consul and Ford Zephyr.
+Packard Motor Car Company of Detroit, Michigan, used it on the Packard One-Twenty from 1935,[1] and advertised it as a safety feature.
+During that time MacPherson strut was still in the area of aviation technology and was derived from aircraft landing mechanisms.
+Later on, in 1951, Ford Company decided to use the MacPherson strut on small production cars, the English Ford Consul and Ford Zephyr.[2]
 Thus, the double wishbone was applied early in automobile history and there is no genetic relationship between MacPherson strut and double wishbone suspension.